JVestly/Project-2/README.md

 To run the code, choose a particular task and go to tests_task.ipynb, and run all:

 tests_b.ipynb: contains all tests for task (b), and testing for hyperparameters etc.
-tests_c.ipynb: contains tests for benchmarks and validation.
+tests_b2.ipynb: all tests for (b) but with version 2 of SGD, using only one minibatch per epoch. tests_c.ipynb: contains tests for benchmarks and validation.
 With and without regularization.
 tests_d.ipynb: contains all tests for task (d), with hyperparameter tweaking.
 Also, it contains a part on overfitting.
-tests_e.ipynb: simply a test-file for testing that L1 and L2 works.
+tests_d2.ipynb: contains tests for (d), but with the use of SGD_v2, as in tests_b2.ipynb. helper_d.ipynb: used for parallell processing when tests took long. tests_e.ipynb: simply a test-file for testing that L1 and L2 works.
 tests_f.ipynb: all tests for task (f), doing classification.
+helper_f.ipynb: contains extensive hyperparameter testing for (f).

 Note that the commited notebooks are already runned, but to replicate the same results or to change parameters, run all.